linkedin/transport/README.md

 To call those jars from your SQL engine (i.e., Hive, Spark, or Presto), the standard process for deploying UDF jars is followed for each engine.
-For example, in Hive, you add the jar to the classpath using the `ADD JAR` statement, and register it using `CREATE FUNCTION` statement.
+For example, in Hive, you add the jar to the classpath using the `ADD JAR` statement, and register the UDF using `CREATE FUNCTION` statement.
 In Presto, the jar is deployed to the `plugin` directory.
 However, a small patch is required for the Presto engine to recognize the jar as a plugin, since the generated Presto UDFs implement the `SqlScalarFunction` API, which is currently not part of Presto's SPI architecture.
 You can find the patch [here](transportable-udfs-documentation/transport-udfs-presto.patch) and apply it